 Touched by her experiences with the program, Amber grounded herself on the Big Island working on a small organic farm.
 With support from the community, she began her career as a flourishing singer-songwriter, showcasing her music at local venues.
 For over two years, she performed at various venues around the Big Island; be it solo or sharing space with other musicians.
 Amber has since shared the stage with many artists including: Mishka, Buckman Coe, and Caleb Heart.
+During her time on Hawai'i Island, Amber first met her fiancé, Philip Schechter of Austin, TX, while he was vacationing.
+One would say their meeting was a love at first sight kind of fairy tale as he skipped his flight home to stay with her.
 Nashville, TN became Amber's new home in January 2019, after being accepted into the songwriting program at Belmont University.
 On May 15th, 2020 she released her very first single, 'Your Homebody.'
 This song invites listeners into a laid back, vacation-like state of being.
-The lyrical content is about the bond between Amber and her boyfriend.
-Regarding her new single, she states:
+The lyrical content is about the bond between Amber and her fiancé.
+Regarding 'Your Homebody,' she states: